Adanna-Nnajiofor/Note-taking-API-with-typescript/README.md

 ## Overview

 This Note-Taking API is a backend service that allows users to create, read, update, and delete (CRUD) notes.
-The API is built using Node.js, Express, and MongoDB, and follows RESTful principles to ensure efficiency and scalability.
+The API is built using Node.js, Express, and MongoDB, following RESTful principles to ensure efficiency and scalability.
+It also includes category management for better organization of notes.

 ## Features